What Is Behaviorist Theory?

 Behaviorist Theory Regarding Outward vs. Internal Behaviors

-Radical behaviorism is “a thoroughgoing form of behaviorism that attempts to understand all human behavior, including private events such as thoughts and feelings, in terms of controlling variables in the history of the person (ontogeny) and the species (phylogeny)” (p.
-702).
+Radical behaviorism is “a comprehensive form of behaviorism that seeks to understand all human behavior, including thoughts and feelings, in terms of controlling variables in an individual’s history and the species’ evolution” (Cooper et al., p.
+13).
+Skinner emphasized that internal stimuli influence outward behaviors and should be studied alongside observable behaviors.

 What Is Behavior?

-Responses include those from other humans, internal physiological stimulation, and other aspects of our physical environment.
-This means that the behavior of living things evolves over time as a result of the consequences the organism has experienced.
+Responses include those from other individuals, internal physiological reactions, and aspects of the physical environment.
+Behavior evolves over time as a result of the consequences an organism experiences.

 The discovery of operant learning shifted from predicting behavior based on the stimulus to predicting it from repeated consequences or outcomes following the behavior.
 The four-term contingency includes motivating operations (MO), an antecedent (A), behavior or response (B), and consequence or outcome (C).